christopherphan/COVID-19-analysis/README.md

 ## Running the script

 The main script is ``nyt_data.py``.
+This is a Python 3 script (to produce the output in this repo, I run it in Python 3.6).
 To run this script, you will need to place the following in the parent folder:

 * ``../nst-est2019-01.xlsx``: https://www2.census.gov/programs-surveys/popest/tables/2010-2019/state/totals/nst-est2019-01.xlsx
 * The repository ``../covid-19-data/``: a clone of the repository at https://github.com/nytimes/covid-19-data